FluxxCode/ImGui-Markup/README.md

 - Linux support
 - Parser system rework
 - Implement every missing ImGui feature
-- Global style
+- Global style to change the theme of imgui
-- Global file to allow panels to be aligned
+- Object to allow panels to be aligned inside the main window
+- Language files and language selection function
+- Ability to create variables, maybe with a container object
+- Template objects that can be used to e.g. create list items

 # Ideas
-- Custom language files
-- Ability to create variables, maybe with a container object
 - Lua support
+- Simple framework that can be used as a template for application using the imgui_layer